hashchange/backbone.marionette.export/README.md

 ## Tests

 Use [Bower][11] for bootstrapping the test environment.
-With Bower in place, open a command prompt _in the `tests` directory_ and run `bower install`.
+With Bower in place, open a command prompt in the root directory of this repo and run `bower install`.
 If you want to test against specific versions of Backbone or Marionette, edit `bower.json` first.

 The test suite is run from `tests/index.html`.